nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Implementing this required a deep understanding of how AB3 was structured and implemented, in order to expand on its functionality.
 Moreover, classes such as `Student` and `Group` interact in order to provide more utility to the user, adding another layer of difficulty to the implementation.

 In addition, our group has added many commands in addition to the ones implemented by AB3.
 While AB3 had a total of 8 available commands, tApp has a total of 27 in order to accommodate for all the different entity types and features.
 This required significant time and effort, as well as a good understanding of the `Logic` component of AB3.
+We also made significant changes to the UI, making it more appropriate for this app, such as the introduction of the different colours for the different tags.